 Fair Trade has come into its own.
+There are all kinds of fair trade products available to us all.
 It’s not just coffee and chocolates anymore!
-Yes, nowadays Fair Trade has gone mainstream, and you can find fair trade products of every kind in your local grocery stores, gift shops, markets, and clothing boutiques.
-But what exactly does fair trade mean, and how do you identify fair trade products?
+You can find fair trade products of every kind in your local grocery stores, gift shops, markets, and clothing boutiques.
+But how do you know if a product is really fair trade?

 Why Should You Choose Fair Trade Products?

 Fair trade is a global movement made up of a diverse network of producers, companies, shoppers, advocates, and organizations putting people and planet first.

 The hallmark of any fair trade organization or company is accountability, empowerment, income equity, environmental stewardship, and individual and community well-being.

 Plain English?
 By purchasing fair trade products, you ensure that the farmer or artisan responsible for that product is paid a living wage, is free from child and slave labor, and is learning to rely on their own abilities to provide for their families.

 Fair Trade means caring about the lives of the people who make the products.
 Doing things for the global population.
 Caring about people you may never meet, and allowing them to have the dignity of providing for their families.

 It’s easier than ever to shop for fair trade products both locally and online.
 Many retailers highlight their fair trade inventories, making switching to fair trade products a snap!
 Rest assured, the quality will be equal to – or better than – the conventional products you’ll be leaving behind.